 The Investment Adviser, a wholly-owned subsidiary of New Mountain Capital, manages our day-to-day operations and provides us with investment advisory and management services.
 In particular, the Investment Adviser is responsible for identifying attractive investment opportunities, conducting research and due diligence on prospective investments, structuring our investments and monitoring and servicing our investments.
 We currently do not have, and do not intend to have, any employees.
 The Investment Adviser also manages Guardian II, which commenced operations in April 2017.
-As of December 31, 2017, the Investment Adviser was supported by over 130 employees and senior advisors.
+As of December 31, 2018, the Investment Adviser was supported by supported by over 145 employees and senior advisors.

 The Investment Adviser is managed by a five member Investment Committee, which is responsible for approving purchases and sales of our investments above \$10.0 million in aggregate by issuer.
 The Investment Committee currently consists of Steven B. Klinsky, Robert A. Hamwee, Adam B. Weinstein and John R. Kline.
 The fifth and final member of the Investment Committee will consist of a New Mountain Capital Managing Director who will hold the position on the Investment Committee on an annual rotating basis.
-Mathew J. Lori served on the Investment Committee from August 2016 to July 2017.
-Beginning in August 2017, Peter N. Masucci was appointed to the Investment Committee for a one year term.
+Peter N. Masucci served on the Investment Committee from August 2017 to July 2018.
+Beginning in August 2018, Andre V. Moura was appointed to the Investment Committee for a one year term.
 In addition, our executive officers and certain investment professionals of the Investment Adviser are invited to all Investment Committee meetings.
 Purchases and dispositions below \$10.0 million may be approved by our Chief Executive Officer.
 These approval thresholds are subject to change over time.
 We expect to benefit from the extensive and varied relevant experience of the investment professionals serving on the Investment Committee, which includes expertise in private equity, primary and secondary leveraged credit, private mezzanine finance and distressed debt.